wendirad/yenepay.sdk.python/README.md

 ## Getting Started

 These instructions will guide you on how to develop and test YenePay's payment method integration with your Python application.
-YenePay have setup a sandbox environment for you to test and play around the integration process.
+YenePay has setup a sandbox environment for you to test and play around the integration process.
 To learn more about this, please visit yenepay community site: https://community.yenepay.com/

 ## Pre-requisite